dylanwalsh117/login_sso_fullstack/README.md

 3. Create or Clone "backend" and install dependencies using `pip freeze > requirements.txt`
 4. Run API through Flask backend using `flask run`
 5. If creating new angular project use `ng new <name>`
-6. If cloning repo ensure packages are instaledd using `npm install`
+6. If cloning repo ensure packages are installed using `npm install`
-7. Rung frontend using `ng serve`
+7. Run frontend using `ng serve`